Skip to main content

 Automatic verification or manual review

-As soon as the reservation is verified, either automatically or following manual review, Hospitable will notify you that you can take action.
-If you have enabled Instant Book and the reservation is scored as a green risk, it will be automatically accepted at that point.
+As soon as the verification is approved or is ready for your review, Hospitable will notify you that you can take action.
+If you have enabled Instant Book and the verification has already been approved, the reservation will be automatically accepted at that point.

 Troubleshooting